fluidml/fluidml/README.md

 #### 2. Define Tasks

 Next, we define some toy machine learning tasks.
-A Task can be implemented as a function or as a class inheriting from Task class.
+A Task can be implemented as a function or as a class inheriting from our `Task` class.

-In case of the class approach, each task should implement `run()` method which takes some inputs and performs the desired functionality.
+In case of the class approach, each task should implement the `run()` method, which takes some inputs and performs the desired functionality.
 These inputs are actually the results from predecessor tasks and are automatically forwarded by FluidML based on registered task dependencies.
-If the task has any hyperparameters, they can be defiend as arguments in the constructor.
+If the task has any hyper-parameters, they can be defined as arguments in the constructor.
 Additionally, within each task, users have access to methods and attributes like `self.save()` and `self.resource` to save its result and access task resources (more on that later).

 ```Python
 class MyTask(Task):